There are three masts with several antennas on our roof.

 DISTRIBUTION OF SIGNALS

-are fed to switches allowing any one of the antennas to be selected with the simple push of a button
+are fed to switches allowing any one of the antennas to be selected with the simple push

-at our three TVs and the HD HomeRun and converter box receivers.
+of a button for our three TVs and my HD Home Run and converter box receivers.

 Please check out My TV Log, for a list of stations received with these antennas.

 Larry's Place - My Home Page